 - PVC: General water distribution, low-temperature non-corrosive fluid handling.

 Choosing the right valve depends on balancing chemical compatibility, temperature needs, mechanical performance, and cost.
-For critical, corrosive, or high-purity processes, PVDF ball valves usually represent the best long-term investment.
+For critical, corrosive, or high-purity processes, Leak-Proof PVDF Valves: Engineering for 3X Longer Life usually represent the best long-term investment.
+Check the PVDFValves.com home page for the latest technical specifications.